 Emerging compounds can enter our water resources after being landfilled, spilled, discharged as waste, or by seepage and infiltration into the water table, eventually entering water supplies.

 In advance of the adoption of these new standards by the State, New York American Water tested its entire water supply to determine the presence of these emerging compounds.

 New York American Water determined that, of the 55 sites that supply water across New York American Water's service areas in Long Island and upstate New York, four sites have detection of emerging compounds above the New York State MCLs.
 These sites are as follows:

-Detections of PFOS at the Glen Head well in Glen Head at 17 ppt.
-New York American Water is installing treatment to remove PFOS from water supplied by the Glen Head well through granular activated carbon filtration.
+Detections of PFOS at the Glen Head Well in Glen Head at 17 ppt.
+New York American Water is installing Granular Activated Carbon treatment to remove PFOS from water supplied by the Glen Head Well.
 New York American Water has obtained key regulatory approvals and anticipates starting construction of the granular activated carbon treatment this winter.
 It is important to note that the Glen Head well is a secondary well used during periods of high water demand (typically the summer).
-The majority of water served to our SA 2: North Shore customers comes from the Sea Cliff well which does not have detections of emerging compounds.
+The majority of water served to our SA 2: North Shore customers comes from the Sea Cliff Well which does not have detections of emerging compounds.
 New York American Water will limit, to the extent possible, use of the Glen Head well as we construct treatment.
+Learn more.

 Detections of 1,4-Dioxane at Plant #16 in Roosevelt.
 This plant was taken out of service in October 2019 and is not being used.

 New York American Water is pursuing the appropriate treatment where needed.
 While new treatment will take time to fully install, New York American Water’s proactive approach has significantly reduced the time needed to install the right treatment system for our customers.